 In fact, avoiding a commute is one of the main reasons why workers choose to work remotely and telecommute.
 Whether I have a doctor's appointment in the morning or I'm simply not interested in wrangling with Boston city traffic, the ability to work wherever I need to is a blessing.

-Let’s dig into telecommuting—what it is, the benefits and challenges, and which types of jobs are right for hybrid workers.
+Let’s dig into telecommuting — what it is telecommuting, what are the benefits and challenges, and which types of jobs are right for hybrid and remote workers.

 Telecommuting is when an employee who works in an office environment works from home or another location to forgo commuting.
-They use phone and internet access to virtually attend meetings and communicate with colleagues.
-It's often used interchangeably with "working from home" because telecommuters usually choose to work from home when not traveling to the office.
+They use phone and internet access to attend meetings and communicate with colleagues virtually.
+It's often used interchangeably with "working from home" or because telecommuters usually choose to work from home when not traveling to the office.

 In both surveys, the primary reasons for working from home respondents cited were increased productivity, better focus, and fewer distractions and interruptions from colleagues.
-Being able to work from home allows employees to create the working conditions that are most optimal for them when they need quiet or solitude to get work done.
+Being able to telecommute allows employees to create the working conditions that are most optimal for them when they need quiet or solitude to get work done.

+Did you know that in 2023, in-office workers spend, on average, 30-45 minutes commuting - and that’s just one way!
 As the name suggests, telecommuting eliminates the time, stress, and money required to commute to and from the office every day.
-Depending on where they live, commuting can be a stressful, expensive, or dangerous task for employees day-in and day-out, so the ability to telecommute offers them a helpful break from feeling stressed or rushed.
+Depending on where they live, commuting can be a stressful, expensive, or dangerous task for employees day in and day out, so the ability to telecommute offers them a helpful break from feeling stressed or rushed.

 There are some telecommuting challenges to consider.
 These issues can also be a challenge for full-time remote workers.

 Even with the best video conferencing software, it can still be a challenge to feel included in virtual meetings or in-person communication taking place in the office.
-Hybrid and remote workers should make an effort to over-communicate what they're working on in emails, group chats, and meetings so in-office team members are cognizant of what they're working on.
+Telecommuters should make an effort to over-communicate what they're working on in emails, group chats, and meetings so in-office team members are cognizant of what they're working on.

 This can be done with built-in feedback loops like action item follow-ups, or more expediently, dialing in a remote team member during a one-off conversation that turns into a critical moment.
 It’s up to employers to set up their work environments so that no one is missing a thing, no matter where they’re working from.